 It’s the first date you’ve been on since your ex left.
 You’ve met someone on Tinder and things are going unexpectedly well.
-You talk easily and make each other laugh.
+You find it easy to talk to each other and you make each other laugh.
 There’s some real chemistry between you.
 But everything falls apart when you walk into a pub and suddenly realise that this is where you first met your ex.

 You feel like crying, but you make a superhuman effort to hold back the tears.
 And that’s when you notice it: a lump in your throat.